stephengaito/documentArchive/sprints/sprint-002-config-datastore.md

  1. Likely options for authentication.
  1. How good or bad Padrino's own authentication system might be
  1. The Padrino's boot processes.
- 1. And, simply writting a simple "standard" RDBMS record to an SQLite file based database.
+ 1. And, simply writing a simple "standard" RDBMS record to an SQLite file based database.

 In all these results are sufficient to close this sprint and open a new